 Gresham House (the "firm", "Group", "us", "we", "our") is a specialist alternative asset manager.
 We provide investors with a range of investment products, across real assets, public equity and private equity.
-Our investment solutions aim to meet investors' long-term objectives whilst also positively contributing to society and our environment.
+Gresham House's purpose is to deliver effective and alternative investment solutions to help clients achieve their financial objectives while contributing towards the transition to a more sustainable economy.
 We are creating an asset to covet, for our shareholders, clients and employees, delivering value both through financial returns and our focus on sustainability.

-We have a rich heritage as one of the oldest London Stock Exchange-quoted companies still operating today.
-The Firm was first incorporated under the name of Gresham House Estates Limited in May 1857.
+We have a rich heritage; the Firm was first incorporated under the name of Gresham House Estates Limited in May 1857.
 In December 2014, a new management team led by Chief Executive Officer Tony Dalwood, who had an ambitious vision for the firm, was established, transforming Gresham House into the specialist alternative asset manager it is today.

 Since then, the firm has grown substantially through a combination of acquisitions and organic growth.
 Various acquisitions have been successfully integrated into the Gresham House Group as part of our strategic plan to diversify the business and broaden our asset-class capabilities in order to offer specialist alternative investment products to clients.
+At the end of 2023, Gresham House was acquired by Searchlight Capital Partners and became a privately owned company.